Council of Students (COS)

 Academy of Managed Care Pharmacy (AMCP)

-Advisors: Dr. Ashish Advani and Dr. Samuel Peasah
+Advisers: Dr. Ashish Advani and Dr. Bobby Jacob

 The mission of the student chapter of the Academy of Managed Care Pharmacy is to encourage education, development, and promotion of the principles and practices of managed care pharmacy.
 The Mercer chapter was founded in 1997.